iszshara/Rust-Dashboard/README.md

 ## Documentation

-When cloning the github you can open the project in your editor and type in:
+When cloning the github you can open the project in your Terminal and type:
 ```bash
 cargo doc --open
 ```
+This will open your Standard Browser with the code documentation.

 ## Credits